 "The health care unit is an attempt to improve access and meet the need for direct medical services.
 Community outreach is rewarding because we can provide services that may improve the health and future of children and, thus, the strength of the community as a whole," said Icy Cade-Bell, MD, medical director of the Pediatric Mobile Medical Unit.

-The "hospital on wheels" brings medical resources to children's schools, so parents or guardians don't have to work through obstacles, such as transportation.
+The "office on wheels" brings medical resources to children's schools, so parents or guardians don't have to work through obstacles, such as transportation.

 The 40-foot-long Pediatric Mobile Medical Unit features two fully equipped exam rooms.